 Next, if you already have an AICPA member account, you may access PRIMA to login and complete the enrollment form for your firm.
-To do so, click on "For Firms" located on the top-right of the screen and then the orange button "Enroll/Update PRI."
+To do so, click on "For Firms" located on the top-left of the screen and then the "Enroll/Update PRI. button"

 If you do not have an existing AICPA member account, our team will help navigate you in setting one up.

 The firm's initial Peer Review due date is 18 months from the date the enrollment or from when the firm should have enrolled.
 Please contact our peer review team at 334-834-7650 or email firstname.lastname@example.org for additional questions regarding enrollment.